unRAIDmonster/AV1-Media-Transcode-Guide/README.md

 Testing
 You can skip this step if you want to test the results before executing the rest of the process.
 Run Handbrake with your selected preset and video file.
+Tdarr nodes: Turn on allow GPU to do CPU tasks.
 Tdarr Library
 At the top, click Library (and yes, you can create multiple ones later).
 Click Library+ and configure the mini tabs: